 Wet flood proofing prevents or provides resistance to damage from flooding while allowing floodwaters to enter the structure or area and equalize pressures on foundation walls or lower-level walls.
-A key feature associated with wet flood proofing are openings to allowing floodwaters in, consisting of engineered flood vents in the structure walls.
+A key feature associated with wet floodproofing are engineered flood vents in the structure walls to intentionally allow floodwaters to enter and exist the structure automatically, consisting of Flood vents are illustrated in the Main Report Section 3.3.
 Per FEM TB, 7-93: